entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     is not present, and "&" to check multiple conditions.
 Use a "\" to escape "&" or quotes if needed.
-If used multiple times, the filter matches if atleast one of the conditions are met.
-E.g. --match-filter
+If used multiple times, the filter matches if at least one of the conditions is met.
+E.g. --match-filters
-                                    !is_live --match-filter "like_count>?100 &
+                                    !is_live --match-filters "like_count>?100 &
                                     description~='(?i)\bcats \& dogs\b'" matches
                                     only videos that are not live OR those that have a like count more than 100 (or the like field is not available) and also has a description that contains the phrase "cats & dogs" (caseless).
-Use "--match-filter -" to
+Use "--match-filters -" to
                                     interactively ask whether to download each
                                     video
-    --no-match-filters              Do not use any --match-filter (default) --break-match-filters FILTER    Same as "--match-filters" but stops the download process when a video is rejected --no-break-match-filters        Do not use any --break-match-filters (default)
+    --no-match-filters              Do not use any --match-filters (default) --break-match-filters FILTER    Same as "--match-filters" but stops the download process when a video is rejected --no-break-match-filters        Do not use any --break-match-filters (default)